ACM40960/project-16310126/README.md

 #### Buying a Lisence

 If you cannot access Wolfram Methematica through your University or Institution, you can buy a lisence via their [website](https://www.wolfram.com/mathematica/pricing/).
-On this page choose your subscription plan, with a guide here on how to download in install Mathematica for Home and Office.
+On this page choose your subscription plan, howeverm you should note that there may be an attached fee, variable upon selected package.

 ### 3. Data 📊 📈